 Webinar: Integrating Sustainable Investment Options Into Retirement Plans – Fiduciary Duty Considerations

-Join us for an informative and interactive webinar comprised of top experts on the state of fiduciary duty for defined contribution plans in the United States to learn how your institution could provide retirement funds that reflect both the mission of your organization and the values of your employees.
-This webinar is our second in the series of webinars developed to assist institutions in their consideration of these options.
+Join us for an informative and interactive webinar comprised of top experts on the state of fiduciary duty for defined contribution plans in the United States to learn how your institution could provide retirement funds that provide prudent returns and better reflect both the mission of your organization and the values of your employees.

 Keith Johnson, Partner, Head of Reinhart Boerner Van Deuren’s Institutional Investor Legal Service

 Keith L. Johnson is Chair of the Institutional Investor Services Group at Reinhart Boerner Van Deuren s.c. and counsels institutional investors globally on fiduciary, investment, governance, and litigation matters.
 He is co-editor of the Cambridge University Handbook of Institutional Investment and Fiduciary Duty, holds the Sustainable Accounting Standards Board’s Level I Credential and is listed in Best Lawyers in America for corporate governance law.
 He serves on the Intentional Endowments Network Steering Committee and chairs the Network's Policy and Fiduciary Duty Working Group.